SridharRamesh/HowSridharThinks/_math/LambekKnasterTarski.md

 [TODO: Can these accidental isomorphisms ever actually happen?
 Construct an example or clean everything up by proving it impossible.]

 [TODO: Relate Knaster-Tarski proved from below by Adamek to the Banach and Caristi fixed point theorems.
 Perhaps this involves thinking about Cauchy completeness of categories?]

+***

+See also: "On Well-Founded and Recursive Coalgebras" by Adamek et al, and the related work mentioned therein (such as by Paul Taylor).
+Also "Initial Algebras, Terminal Coalgebras, and the Theory of Fixed Points of Functors" by the same authors.